-- Both the prescaler and postscaler are set to 1:1 (both the CKPS and OUTPS bits). - The diagrams illustrate any clock except F{OSC}/4 and show clock-sync delays of at least two full cycles for both ON and TMRx_ers.
-When using F{OSC}/4, the clock-sync delay is at least one instruction period for TMRx_ers; ON applies in the next instruction period. - ON and TMRx_ers are somewhat generalized, and clock-sync delays may produce results that are slightly different than illustrated. - The PWM Duty Cycle and PWM output are illustrated assuming that the timer is used for the PWM function of the CCP module as described in the "PWM Overview" section in the "CCP -Capture/Compare/PWM Module" chapter.
+- Both the prescaler and postscaler are set to 1:1 (both the CKPS and OUTPS bits). - The diagrams illustrate any clock except FOSC/4 and show clock-sync delays of at least two full cycles for both ON and TMRx\ers.
+When using FOSC/4, the clock-sync delay is at least one instruction period for TMRx\ers; ON applies in the next instruction period. - ON and TMRx\ers are somewhat generalized, and clock-sync delays may produce results that are slightly different than illustrated. - The PWM Duty Cycle and PWM output are illustrated assuming that the timer is used for the PWM function of the CCP module as described in the "PWM Overview" section.
 The signals are not a part of the Timer2 module.

-23.8.1 Software Gate Mode
+24.8.1 Software Gate Mode

 This mode corresponds to legacy Timer2 operation.
-The timer increments with each clock input when ON = 1 and does not increment when ON = 0.
+The timer increments with each clock input when ON = 1, and does not increment when ON = 0.
 When the TxTMR count equals the TxPR period count, the timer resets on the next clock and continues counting from zero.
-Operation with the ON bit software controlled is illustrated in Figure 23-3.
-With TxPR = 5, the counter advances until TxTMR = 5 and goes to zero with the next clock.
+Operation with the ON bit software controlled is illustrated in Figure 24-3.
+With TxPR = 5, the counter advances until TxTMR = 5, and goes to zero with the next clock.

-Figure 23-3.
+Figure 24-3.
 Software Gate Mode Timing Diagram (MODE = 'b00000)